 As you feel more comfortable with this exercise, try it sitting or standing, so you can start working out your pelvic floor throughout the day.
 The beauty of exercising your base is that no one even knows you are doing it!
 You can be standing in line at the grocery store or sitting in your car, waiting for the light to turn green, and BAM!
 You are working your base out!
 Even better, think about integrating your pelvic floor and diaphragm into your gym routine, especially lifting weights or doing other core work.

-As you kick off the New Year and new resolutions, I dare you to start thinking about exercising all aspects of your core, especially your pelvic floor.
+I dare you to start thinking about exercising all aspects of your core, especially your pelvic floor.
 Remember, it’s all about the base!

 Victoria Yeisley, DPT, has been specializing in pelvic floor physical therapy since 2008.
 She completed her Doctor of Physical Therapy at Boston University and currently works with Northwestern Medical Group in Chicago, IL, where she is integrated as a part of the OB-GYN team.
 Victoria’s passion lies in empowering her patients to not only be educated about their pelvic floor, but to gain control over their symptoms.
 She feels extremely lucky to be able to practice her passion every day and hopes to be able to continue to promote pelvic floor muscle awareness for all!